 Thanks to the digital age, we now have more ways to shop than ever before.
-However, while many of us enjoy the convenience and choice , some of us fall prey to spending more than we initially intended.
-According to a recent finder.com/uk survey, 78.2% of British adults have succumbed to impulsive online shopping, with each person spending on average £32.69 per session.
+However, while many of us enjoy the convenience and choice, some of us fall prey to spending more than we initially intended, perhaps turning to super-convenient Buy Now Pay Later services or credit cards.
+According to a recent Finder survey, 78.2% of British adults have succumbed to impulsive online shopping, with each person spending on average £32.69 per session.
 That equates to a whopping £1.06 billion spend.

 In July 2017, we commissioned a study of 2,035 Brits to learn more about impulsive shopping habits.
 Of those surveyed who make impulsive purchases, regret is their number one post-shopping issue.
 It’s apparent that we need more than simple willpower to say “no” to unnecessary spending.

 It’s not uncommon to add something to your cart that you hadn’t planned to, especially if it looks like something that looks interesting, or would fit perfectly in your home or just looks delicious.
 If you are an impulse shopper, don’t feel bad.
 Here are a few pictures of things that other people have bought without planning to do so: